Teacher-led Education Policy

 The device environment is engineered to capture attention — the very resource executive function exists to manage.
 You cannot build sustained attention in an environment designed to destroy it.

-Third Period Labs Founding White Paper
+Third Period Labs

 Policy Briefs